That dollar amount results from an 88.2% acceleration from $33.5 billion five years earlier in 2020.

 Below are exports from Oman that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Oman’s goods trail Omani importer spending on foreign products.

-Oman has highly negative net exports under the vehicles product category, which flipflopped positioned with machinery including computers in 2021.
+Oman has highly negative net exports under the machinery including computers as well as vehicles product categories.

 Omani Export Companies